gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Dynamic Address Reconfiguration Considerations  {#sec-asconf}

-Support for Dynamic Address Reconfiguration {{RFC5061}} in an SCTP association using DTLS Chunk is limited to the case where ASCONF is sent from an IP address already known.
-SCTP packets coming from unknown IP addresses will be silently discarded.

 The section 4.1.1 of {{RFC5061}} specifies that ASCONF message are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
 For SCTP associations using DTLS Chunk this results in the use of